Andrew Wingard

-Andrew Wingard (born December 5, 1996) is an American football safety for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Wyoming.
-He was signed as an undrafted free agent by Jacksonville after the 2019 NFL Draft.
+Andrew Wingard, nicknamed Dewey (born December 5, 1996) is an American professional football safety for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Wyoming Cowboys.
+He was signed as an undrafted free agent by Jacksonville after the 2019 NFL draft.

 College career

 Wingard played college football at Wyoming.
 Between 2015 and 2018, Wingard totaled 454 tackles, the second most in program history.
 He finished his college career tied for most tackles all-time in the Mountain West Conference.

 Professional career

 2019 season

-Wingard went undrafted in the 2019 NFL Draft.
+Wingard went undrafted in the 2019 NFL draft.
 On April 29, 2019, the Jacksonville Jaguars signed Wingard to a three-year, $1.76 million contract that includes a signing bonus of $5,000.

 On August 31, 2019, Wingard made the Jaguars final 53-man roster.
 In week 13 against the Tampa Bay Buccaneers, Wingard recorded a strip sack on Jameis Winston that he recovered in the 28–11 loss.
 This was Wingard's first career sack in the NFL.